-Table 1.
+Table A1.1.
 Cattle housing EFs (as % of TAN deposited in the house)

 Housing system EF SE n

 Slurry, all cattle 27.7 3.85 14

-Deep litter (FYM), all cattle except calves 16.8 1.97 10
+Deep litter (FYM), all cattle 16.8 1.97 10

-Deep litter (FYM), calves 4.2 1.62 2

 Seasonal differentiation in the EF is not included in the inventory.
 The EF for housing might be expected to be greater in summer, because of higher temperatures.
 However, work by Phillips et al. (1998) showed that summer emissions from dairy cattle housing, where the cattle come in for part of the day for milking, were of a similar magnitude to winter emissions.